Transition Spaces: Decorating Hallways, Entryways and Landings

 Pattern Tiles Set of 9 Artwork

-Don’t be afraid to go big and bold with wall art, especially for more expansive landings or in hallways where you can appreciate it in total from an adjoining space.
+Don’t be afraid to go big and bold with wall art, especially for more expansive landings or hallways.
 Or create a gallery with smaller pieces that won’t overwhelm your tight quarters.
-Gather a series of frames and showcase favorite family moments or choose a series of scaled down art pieces.
-Reinforce the lines of the hallway by hanging similarly sized and framed pieces in a row, or break things up with a random assortment of styles and sizes hung gallery style.
+Reinforce the lines of the hallway by hanging similarly sized and framed pieces in a row, or break things up with an assortment of styles and sizes hung gallery-style.

 Add Surfaces and Storage

 Make your transition space work for you; create a place to facilitate the busy comings and goings of the household.
 Add a hallway tree at an entryway to keep everyone’s stuff contained, organized and ready to go.
-Narrow console tables or sofa tables work well in tight hallways or entryways, offering a place to a stylish splash of decor while providing a spot for wallets, keys, mail and other things you like to keep handy.
+Narrow console tables or sofa tables work well in tight hallways or entryways.

 Make the Most of Corners and Nooks

-A corner or alcove provides a little extra unused space.
-This could be the perfect place for a plant, small accent table or corner bookcase.
-Long, narrow hallways benefit by having a focal point at the end.
+A corner or alcove could be the perfect place for a plant, small accent table or corner bookcase.
 If your hall ends in an alcove rather than a doorway make the most of that space with an accent cabinet or accent chair and table pairing.
-Landings can be roomy enough to add a trim settee or bench and table, creating an unexpected and handy place to sit or for storage.
+Landings can be roomy enough to add a trim settee or bench and table, creating a handy place to sit or for storage.

 Brighten Things Up

 Hallways are notorious for lacking natural lighting.
 Hang small chandeliers or add sconces on the walls to brighten your space.
 Mirrors and bright reflective surfaces can help make your hallway feel more open by enhancing the available light.